RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 [![NuGet](https://img.shields.io/nuget/v/Westwind.AspnetCore.LiveReload.svg)](https://www.nuget.org/packages/Westwind.AspnetCore.LiveReload/)
 ![](https://img.shields.io/nuget/dt/Westwind.AspnetCore.LiveReload.svg)

+This project provides

+* **Live Reload Middleware Component**
-This is a Live Reload Middleware component that monitors file changes in your project and automatically reloads the browser's active page when a change is detected.
+Add the middleware to an existing Web UI Project to provide Live Reload functionality that causes the active page to reload if a file is changed.

+* **Generic Static and Razor File  Web Server with Live Reload as a Dotnet Tool**
+There's also a Dotnet Tool that provides a generic Static File and Razor Page Web Server with automatically enabled Live Reload functionality.
+Simply do `LiveReload` in folder with static HTML resources and you can serve the pages.
+Make changes and see the the changes reflected immediately.
+There's separate information in the [LiveReload Server](LiveReloadServer/README.md) project.

+## Middleware

-You can install this middleware [from NuGet](https://www.nuget.org/packages/Westwind.AspNetCore.LiveReload):
+You can install the Live Reload middleware [from NuGet](https://www.nuget.org/packages/Westwind.AspNetCore.LiveReload):

 ```ps
 PS> Install-Package WestWind.AspnetCore.LiveReload